ybkim95/ybkim95.github.io/elements.md

         <br>
         <br>
         <center>
-            There are many global social problems in the world.
-Click population info to see the detailed visualization.
+            What global social problems are we facing?.<br><br>Please click below button to see the detailed visualization.
         </center>
         <br>
         <br>